Ross, California: Arts and culture

 Landmarks include the Ross Bear sculpture by Beniamino Bufano located near town hall, and the Marin Art and Garden Center.
+The town doubled for New Hampshire in the 1972 film The Godfather when a scene was shot using the Ross School.

 Government

 According to the California Secretary of State, as of February 10, 2019, Ross has 1,606 registered voters.
 Of those, 685 (42.7%) are registered Democrats, 380 (23.7%) are registered Republicans, and 472 (29.4%) have declined to state a political party.

 Education

+Ross is in the Ross Elementary School District and the Tamalpais Union High School District.